MohamedEl-hussainey29/Word-Statistics/README.md

  program that reads all text files form a specific directory and return word statistics (number of words per file/directory, longest word, shortest word, number of “is”, “are” and “you”)

-o The program should have a simple GUI. o The input of the program is a directory. o It should then search for all text files that reside in that directory. o There should be an option to check for text files in subdirectories
+- The program should have a simple GUI.
+- The input of the program is a directory.
+- It should then search for all text files that reside in that directory.
+- There should be an option to check for text files in subdirectories

 ------------------------------------------------------------------------------------------------
 Problem Modeling